MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Properties of 3-regular graphs

 \begin{definition}[\(k\)-regular graph] A \(k\)-regular graph is an undirected graph \(G = (V, E)\) where every vertex \(v \in V\) is incident to \(k\) edges or has \(k\) neighboring vertices. \end{definition}

 \begin{definition}[\(k\)-regular polyhedron] \(P = (V, E, F)\) is a closed pure two-dimensional CW complex, where each face in \(F\) is attached to a cycle in the 1-skeleton of \(P\).
 The 1-skeleton, which consists of the vertices \(V\) and edges \(E\), forms the underlying graph structure of the complex.
 If the underlying graph \((V, E)\) is a \(k\)-regular graph (where each vertex has \(k\) neighboring vertices), then \(P\) is a \(k\)-regular polyhedron. \end{definition} In the first row of Figure \ref{fig:kRegularGraphMidpointSubdivision}, the left two are non-3-regular polyhedra, while the right two are 3-regular polyhedra.
-Their 1-skeletons are shown at the left-top corner of each polyhedron in yellow.
+Their 1-skeletons are shown at the top-left corner of each polyhedron in green.

 \begin{definition}[midpoint subdivision] The midpoint subdivision of a closed pure two-dimensional CW complex \(P = (V, E, F)\) induces a pure three-dimensional CW complex \(P'=(V',E',F',C')\) as follows: For each edge \(e(V_e)\in E\), insert edge midpoint \(v_e=\frac{1}{\lvert V_e\rvert}\sum_{v\in V_e}v\).
 For each face \(f(V_f, E_f) \in F\), insert face midpoint \(v_f=\frac{1}{\lvert V_f\rvert}\sum_{v\in V_f}v\), then for each edge \(e\in E_f\), connect edge midpoint \(v_e\) to \(v_f\).
 Insert volume center \(v_P=\frac{1}{\lvert V\rvert}\sum_{v\in V}v\).
 For each face \(f\in F\), connect the face midpoint \(v_f\) to \(v_P\).
 The resulting structure is induced to form \(P'=(V',E',F',C')\). \end{definition} The focus of this definition is the topological changes to the graph connectivity and the cellular complex by the subdivision.
-Geometrically, the positions of newly inserted points are usually midpoints (e.g., centroids), as shown in the second row of Figure \ref{fig:kRegularGraphMidpointSubdivision} and in Figure \ref{fig:midpointSubdivisionExample}.
-However, as will be shown in Section \ref{sec:positiveJacobianProof}, deviating from geometric centroid positions is sometimes necessary to preserve positive Jacobian determinant.
+Geometrically, the positions of newly inserted points are usually midpoints (e.g., center points), as shown in the second row of Figure \ref{fig:kRegularGraphMidpointSubdivision} and in Figure \ref{fig:midpointSubdivisionExample}.
+However, as will be shown in Section \ref{sec:positiveJacobianProof}, using center positions sometimes results in negative Jacobians.